jyhfeng/DataProcessTL/README.md

   The differents is: <br/>

   Single Type:<br/>
-  <p>every thread do its job,when job is done,process flush();
+  every thread do its job,when job is done,process flush();<br/>

-  Batch Type:
+  Batch Type:<br/>
-    every thread do its job,when job is done,processed data will throw into a collection to wait,until times'up, or reach the number you set,process flush();<br/>
+    every thread do its job,when job is done,processed data will throw into a collection to wait,until times'up,<br/>
+    or reach the number you set,process flush();<br/>